trumpiter-max/Reverse-Engineering-101/README.md

 1. Open file to read and write
 2. Extract PE file information
 3. Find a suitably-sized code cave (create a new section `.inflect`)
-4. Tailor `shellcode` to the target application
+4. Tailor `shellcode` to the target application, using Metasploit framework
 5. Acquire any additional data for the `shellcode` to function
 6. Inject the `shellcode` into the application
-7. Modify the application's original entry point to the start of the `shellc`
+7. Modify the application's original entry point to the start

+### Message Box Script

+Using this [simple CPP program](/script/messagebox.cpp) to infect Message Box into EXE file

+Using command line `gcc messagebox.cpp -m32 -std=c++17 -lstdc++fs -o messagebox.exe` to build EXE

+Using this program with PowerShell or cmd: `.\messagebox.exe <path/of/directory>`, then all EXE file in target directory will be modified with Message Box.
+Opening modified application to see result as description

+*Note: this script only read data of PE32 file*